kramse/kea-it-sikkerhed/systemsikkerhed/lektionsplan.md

 ### Goals

 The module is centered around the design and implementation of secure computer systems.
- Topics include operating system (OS) security, capabilities, information flow control, and more.
+ Topics include operating system (OS) security, capabilities, and more.

 Teaching material will primarily be English, but the teaching will be in Danish.